543

 NOISE

 Measured at Main Output, un-weighted, 22 Hz - 22 kHz, Terminated 50 Ohm.
+Noise specifications may vary depending on which 500 series chassis is being used, and / or interference from stray magnetic fields.

 With Gain at Unity, Compressor disengaged: Better than -98 dBu